Doors open 15 minutes before event starts

 The Discovery Zone brings together a host of family-friendly activities, designed to educate and entertain.

 Quiz some of the University’s brightest minds in our Meet the Scientist area, or get hands on with a range of fun activities in our Maker area.

-The Discovery Zone forms the centre piece of our festival.
+The Discovery Zone forms the centrepiece of our festival.
 One ticket will get you access to all the attractions in the Discovery Zone.
-Tickets for shows, workshops, lectures and debates taking place across the campus in the Exploration Zone need to be booked separately.
+Tickets for shows, workshops and lectures taking place across the campus in the Exploration Zone need to be booked separately.